 In spite of all this, the Dude is still engaged and participating.
 He’s laid back, but not completely out of it like Donny.
 It’s an easy-come-easy-go existence for the Dude, but he always shows up for practice, ready to roll strikes.

 When you trace all the problems of the story back, it begins with the Dude’s attachment to his rug, the one that tied the room together.
-On the one hand, we can think of the importance of anything that can tie things together, something the offers meaning, wholeness and consistency.
+On the one hand, we can think of the importance of anything that can tie things together, something that offers meaning, wholeness and consistency.

 On the other hand, we can take it as a warning against letting ourselves grow attached.
 Because of his attachment to the rug, the Dude goes in search of the other Lebowski and ends up falling down the rabbit hole with the nihilists and pornographers.
-In the end however, it’s all just another unexpected change of course in the river’s flow, and the Dude just keeps a-rolling along.
+In the end, however, it’s all just another unexpected change of course in the river’s flow, and the Dude just keeps a-rolling along.

 To learn more about Eastern Wisdom, check out some of the following articles.